santhoshpkumar/FindingLaneLinesOnTheRoad/README.md

 The big picture of this project is to create a pipeline for a single image and apply the same for the entire stream of frames.
 Lets walkthrough the list of steps applied on a single image frame.
 The pipeline consists of following steps

+1. Isolate yellow and white from image
+2. Convert image to grayscale for easier manipulation
+3. Apply Gaussian Blur to smoothen edges
+4. Apply Canny Edge Detection on smoothed gray image
+5. Trace Region Of Interest and discard all other lines
+6. Perform a Hough Transform to find lanes within our region of interest and trace them in red
+7. Superimpose the lanes found on to the original image

+Here is the input image

-[solidYellowCurve]: ./test_images_output/solidYellowCurve.jpg "Input Image"
+[solidYellowCurve_input]: ./test_images/solidYellowCurve.jpg "Input Image"

+![solidYellowCurve][solidYellowCurve_input]

 ### Step 1: Isolate yellow and white from image
 mask = color_selection(image)

-[solidYellowCurve]: ./test_images_output/solidYellowCurve_mask.jpg "Color Selection"
+[solidYellowCurve_mask]: ./test_images_output/solidYellowCurve_mask.jpg "Color Selection"

+![mask][solidYellowCurve_mask]

 ### Step 2: Convert image to grayscale for easier manipulation
 gray = grayscale(mask)

-[solidYellowCurve]: ./test_images_output/solidYellowCurve_gray.jpg "Grayscale"
+[solidYellowCurve_gray]: ./test_images_output/solidYellowCurve_gray.jpg "Grayscale"

+![gray][solidYellowCurve_gray]

 ### Step 3: Apply Gaussian Blur to smoothen edges
 blur = gaussian_blur(gray, kernel_size)

-[solidYellowCurve]: ./test_images_output/solidYellowCurve_blur.jpg "Gaussian Blur"
+[solidYellowCurve_blur]: ./test_images_output/solidYellowCurve_blur.jpg "Gaussian Blur"

+![blur][solidYellowCurve_blur]

 ### Step 4: Apply Canny Edge Detection on smoothed gray image
 edges = canny(blur, low_threshold, high_threshold)

-[solidYellowCurve]: ./test_images_output/solidYellowCurve_edges.jpg "Canny Edge Detection"
+[solidYellowCurve_edges]: ./test_images_output/solidYellowCurve_edges.jpg "Canny Edge Detection"

+![edges][solidYellowCurve_edges]

 ### Step 5: Trace Region Of Interest and discard all other lines
 roi = region_of_interest(edges, vertices)

-[solidYellowCurve]: ./test_images_output/solidYellowCurve_roi.jpg "Region Of Interest"
+[solidYellowCurve_roi]: ./test_images_output/solidYellowCurve_roi.jpg "Region Of Interest"

+![roi][solidYellowCurve_roi]

 ### Step 6: Perform a Hough Transform to find lanes within our region of interest and trace them in red
 lines = hough_lines(roi, rho, theta, threshold, min_line_length, max_line_gap)

-[solidYellowCurve]: ./test_images_output/solidYellowCurve_hough.jpg "Hough Transform and Extrapolated Lines"
+[solidYellowCurve_lines]: ./test_images_output/solidYellowCurve_hough.jpg "Hough Transform and Extrapolated Lines"

+![lines][solidYellowCurve_lines]

 ### Step 7: Superimpose the lanes found on to the original image
 result = weighted_img(lines, image)

-[solidYellowCurve]: ./test_images_output/solidYellowCurve_mask.jpg "Merged Output"
+[solidYellowCurve_result]: ./test_images_output/solidYellowCurve_final.jpg "Merged Output"

+![result][solidYellowCurve_result]

+[solidYellowCurve_gif]: ./test_images_output/solidYellowCurve.gif "Video Output"

+Here is the result when the pipeline is applied to each of the frame in the video.

+![output][solidYellowCurve_gif]

 ---